-Working Holiday Scheme (WHS) visas allow expats from certain countries aged between 18 and 30 to come to Hong Kong and work for up to 12 months (six months for Austrian nationals).
-There are annual quotas of Working Holiday Scheme visas for each of the eligible countries, including the UK, Australia, Canada, France, Ireland, Germany, Austria, Japan, South Korea and New Zealand.
+Working Holiday Scheme (WHS) visas allow expats from certain countries aged between 18 and 30 to work in Hong Kong for up to 12 months (six months for Austrian nationals).
+There are annual quotas of Working Holiday Scheme visas for each of the eligible countries.

 *Visa regulations are subject to change at short notice and expats should contact their respective embassy or consulate for the latest details.

 ►For more on documentation required to enter the city-state, see Visas for Hong Kong

 ►For tips on finding a job, see Working in Hong Kong